 Jewish quarter in Suwalki; Market in Filipow

 The Jewish quarter of Suwalki including Schul Gasse, the Big Synagogue of Suwalki.
 Market and Wesola streets with locals.
 The bi-weekly outdoor market in Suwalki.
+00:03:02 Harold Brenner in dark jacket and hat holding birds with another young man.
 Pan, good CUs.
 00:06:32 Herman, Lottie and Harold stand underneath the fishermen's stalls, conversing with the locals.
 Farmers bring in goods for the market by horse and wagon.
 An ice cream vendor's machine and a market stall containing horse shoes, wooden wash tubs, peat and logs for heating.

 This page: https://collections.ushmm.org/search/catalog/irn1005051